 Component 1: The study of beliefs, teachings and practices from Christianity and Islam

-Students should study the beliefs, teachings and practices of Christianity and Islam specified in the specification and their basis in Christian and Islamic sources of wisdom and authority.
-They should be able to refer to scripture and/or sacred texts where appropriate.
-Students should study the influence of the beliefs, teachings and practices studied on individuals, communities and societies.
-Common and divergent views within Christianity and Islam (in the way beliefs and teachings are understood and expressed) should be included throughout.
+Students will study the beliefs, teachings and practices of Christianity and Islam specified in the specification and their basis in Christian and Islamic sources of wisdom and authority.
+They will refer to scripture and/or sacred texts where appropriate.
+Students will study the influence of the beliefs, teachings and practices studied on individuals, communities and societies.
+Common and divergent views within Christianity and Islam (in the way beliefs and teachings are understood and expressed) will be included throughout.

 Component 2: Thematic Studies – Religious, philosophical and ethical studies

-Students should consider different religious, philosophical and ethical arguments and their impact and influence in the modern world.
-They should be aware of different perspectives on the issues studied, within and/or between religions, as well as non-religious views.
-Students should demonstrate their understanding of religion through their application of teachings from religion and beliefs and through specific references to sources of wisdom and authority including scripture and/or sacred texts as appropriate.
+Students will consider different religious, philosophical and ethical arguments and their impact and influence in the modern world.
+They will explore different perspectives on the issues studied, within and/or between religions, as well as non-religious views.
+Students will demonstrate their understanding of religion through their application of teachings from religion and beliefs and through specific references to sources of wisdom and authority including scripture and/or sacred texts as appropriate.